UPPMAX/HPC-python/docs/load_run.rst

          $ ipython3

       UPPMAX has also ``jupyter-notebook`` installed and available from the loaded Python module.
 Start with

       .. code-block:: sh

          $ jupyter-notebook

-      More info to be given in UPPMAX session.
+      More info to be given in the UPPMAX session.

    .. tab:: HPC2N